-So far, we’ve relied on the built-in @simd macro to apply SIMD instructions.
-This approach, nonetheless, exhibits several limitations.
-First, @simd acts as a suggestion rather than a strict command: it hints to the compiler that SIMD optimizations might improve performance, but ultimately the implementation decision is up to the compiler's discretion.
-Second, @simd prioritizes code safety over speed, restricting access to advanced SIMD features to avoid unintended bugs.
-Third, its application is limited to for-loops.
+The first limitation is control. @simd acts as a suggestion, rather than a strict command: it hints to the compiler that SIMD optimizations might improve performance, but the implementation decision is ultimately up to the compiler's discretion.
+Second, @simd is designed to be conservative, prioritizing code safety over speed.
+In practice, this means it won't implement many aggressive transformations that SIMD typically requires to unlock its full capabilities.

-In contrast to @simd, applying @turbo requires extra caution, as its misapplication can lead to incorrect results.
-The risk stems from the additional assumptions that @turbo makes to enable more aggressive optimization.
-In particular:
+In contrast to @simd, applying @turbo demands particular care, as a misapplication can silently produce incorrect results.
+The risk stems from the additional assumptions that @turbo makes to enable more aggressive optimizations.
+In particular, @turbo operates under two key assumptions:

-The second assumption is particularly relevant for floating-point arithmetic, where non-associativity can cause results to vary with iteration order.
+The second assumption is especially relevant.
+Even if your for-loop has no explicit dependency, floating-point arithmetic are still sensitive to reordering because it isn't associative.
+This causes results to depend on the iteration order.
 Integer operations, by contrast, are unaffected.
-The following example demonstrates this issue: because each iteration depends on the outcome of the previous one, applying @turbo produces incorrect results.
+The following example illustrates the problem: because each iteration depends on the result of the previous one, applying @turbo violates the iteration-order invariance assumption and therefore yields incorrect results.

 x = [0.1, 0.2, 0.3]